-Spiny water flea grows to about 12 mm when fully mature.
-The long, spiny tail makes up roughly 70% of this species' total length, and has between one and four pairs of barbs.
-Also, spiny waterflea have four pairs of legs on the underside of their body.
-Similar in appearance to the fishhook water flea, but lacking the “hook” at the end of its tail.
-Spiny waterflea can often be seen by the naked eye, and will readily accumulate in a blob-like structure on fishing line and other tackle that is dragged through the water.
+Spiny water flea can grow to 12 mm in length when fully mature.
+The long, spiny tail makes up roughly 70% of this species' body length and has 1-4 pairs of barbs running down it.
+Spiny waterflea has four pairs of legs on the underside of their body and is similar in appearance to the fishhook water flea, but lacks the “hook” at the end of its tail.
+Spiny waterflea can often be seen by the naked eye, and will readily accumulate in a blob-like structure on fishing line and downrigger cables dragged through infested water.

 Northern Europe and Asia.

 Spiny waterflea prefer cold, and open (generally pelagic) waters, but can persist in a wide range of lentic conditions.

 Spiny water flea populations tend to peak between early September and early November.
 When food (other zooplankton) is readily available and temperatures are warm, males will feed while females reproduce through parthenogenesis, not requiring fertilization from their male counterparts.
 During this time, only females are produced (sex of offspring is determined by water temperature and prey availability).
 As water cools and food declines, more males will be produced.
 Females can produce between 1-24 embryos which can be found in their brood pouch—if successful, these embryos can be dropped into sediment as resting eggs where they often survive the winter.
 Eggs will hatch in spring/early summer.